bwsw/cloudstack-ui/docs/source/CSUI-VirtualMachines.rst

 Network Tab
 """"""""""""""""""""""""""
-Under the Network tab the network configurations of the VM are presented.
+The Network tab presents the network configurations of the VM.

 .. figure:: _static/VMs_Details_Network1.png